-Norma Pfriem Breast Center has been providing medical excellence, compassionate care and life-saving programs for 16 years with locations in Bridgeport, Fairfield and our recently-opened facility in Trumbull.
+Norma Pfriem Breast Center has been providing medical excellence, compassionate care and life-saving programs for 17 years with locations in Bridgeport, Fairfield and Trumbull.
 We could not have come this far without the generous support of those who believed in our mission.

 Over 30,000 women throughout the region received comprehensive services and programs from Norma Pfriem Breast Center.

-Over 3,500 girls have been educated annually in our schools and summer camp programs.
+Over 3,500 girls are educated annually in our schools and summer camp programs.

-Over 6,000 women received information about prevention each year through health fairs and our innovative Education and Outreach programs.
+Over 6,000 women receive information about prevention each year through health fairs and our innovative education and outreach programs.

-Hundreds attended our complimentary Evenings of Wellness and a series of health lectures that are hosted by our medical providers in businesses and other Norma Pfriem Breast Center locations.
+Hundreds attend our complimentary Evenings of Wellness and series of health lectures, hosted by our medical providers in businesses and other Norma Pfriem Breast Center locations.

-Norma Pfriem Breast Center was first accredited in 2009 and re-accredited in 2014 by the National Accreditation Program for Breast Centers, one of only 300 sites in the nation.
+Norma Pfriem Breast Center was first accredited in 2009 and continues to be re-accredited by the National Accreditation Program for Breast Centers, one of only 300 sites in the nation.

 Norma Pfriem Breast Center honored as 2016 Non–Profit Organization of The Year by Fairfield Chamber of Commerce.